Coinbase Phone Screen Interview: What It Tests and How to Pass

 - Do you have any experience with crypto or blockchain?

-On that last one, deep crypto knowledge is not required.
-But a candidate who connects to why financial infrastructure matters lands better than one who says "I heard the comp is good."
+Deep crypto knowledge is not required.
+A candidate who connects to why financial infrastructure matters lands better than one who says "I heard the comp is good."
 That answer is not wrong, technically.
 It is just memorable for the wrong reason.

 A solid answer to "Why Coinbase?" connects the company's product to something real.
 Maybe you have sent an international wire and watched $40 disappear into fees and three business days of waiting.
 Maybe you have worked on payments systems and care about what crypto does differently.
 You do not need to be a maximalist.
 You need to not sound like you sent the same answer to fifteen other companies.

-The recruiter also checks compensation expectations and logistics.
-Do not anchor your own number here.
+The recruiter also checks compensation and logistics.
+Do not anchor your own number.
 Ask about the band.
-Defer to the process.
 You are not negotiating yet.

 The CodeSignal OA Is Harder Than You Think

 This is where most candidates get surprised.
-The OA is asynchronous, proctored, and runs through CodeSignal.
+The OA is asynchronous, runs through CodeSignal's General Coding Assessment, and Coinbase configures proctoring on.
 You get a 7-day window to start it.
 Once you start, the clock runs.

-The assessment has four coding problems and runs roughly 70 minutes.
+The assessment is four coding problems in 70 minutes.
 The format is progressive, not isolated.
 Expect something like:

 - A warm-up problem (easy, array or string manipulation)